Oil price drop turns up heat on emerging market crude exporters

 Angola is already feeling the pinch.

-It had to pay $200 million last week after JPMorgan issued a margin call on the southern African nation's $1 billion total return swap, the finance ministry said.
-The total return swap is a loan issued by the lender last December, backed by Angola's dollar bonds.
+It had to pay $200mn last week after JPMorgan issued a margin call on the southern African nation’s $1bn total return swap, the finance ministry said.
+The total return swap is a loan issued by the lender last December, backed by Angola’s dollar bonds.

 “The current context has affected the commodities market and emerging market Eurobonds, including the trading level of Angolan Eurobonds, and has triggered a margin call.
 Angola fulfilled its obligation on time and in cash,” the ministry told Reuters on Monday.